top of page

 Hart County Board of Education

 The Hart County Board of Education consists of five board members, one elected from each district within the county to serve a four-year term.
-Board members are responsible for creating policies and rules to govern the school system, hiring the superintendent, hiring employees on the superintendent's recommendation, calling elections to authorize a Special Purpose Local Option Sales Tax (SPLOST), and buying and selling school property.
+Districts 2 and 4 will elect or re-elect their Board members in 2026, while Board seats for Districts 1, 3, and 5 are next up in 2028.
+The Board is responsible for creating policies and rules to govern the school system, hiring the superintendent, hiring employees on the superintendent's recommendation, calling elections to authorize a Special Purpose Local Option Sales Tax (SPLOST), and buying and selling school property.

 District 3